schumannd/monocrypt/README.md

 Python > 2.6 required:

-how to encrypt using this monoalphabetic encryption tool:
+how to use this monoalphabetic encryption tool

+encryption:
-python monoCrypt.py [/path/to/cleartext.txt]
+python monoCrypt.py [/path/to/clearTextFile]

 decryption:

-python monoCrypt.py [/path/to/cypher.txt] [/path/to/key.txt]
+python monoCrypt.py [/path/to/cypherFile] [/path/to/keyFile]

 Warning
 =======